alltheplaces/alltheplaces/DATA_FORMAT.md

 # All The Places Data Format

-The output of the periodic run of all spiders posted on https://www.alltheplaces.xyz/ is a single newline-delimited file where each line contains a GeoJSON feature.
+The output of the periodic run of all spiders posted on https://www.alltheplaces.xyz/ is a single GeoJSON `FeatureCollection` where each `Feature` contains the data for a single scraped item.
 The file is gzipped to save space on disk.

-We use newline-delimited GeoJSON so that it's easier to incrementally parse, but chances are your GIS software won't know how to parse the format properly.
-For example, as of this writing QGIS will only render the first item in the file.
-To make it render in QGIS, add a comma after every line except the last, then add `{"type": "FeatureCollection", "features": [` at the beginning of the file and `]}` at the end.
-The resulting modified file can be opened in QGIS.

 ## Identifier

 Each GeoJSON feature has an `id` field.
-The ID is a hash based on the `ref` and `@spider` fields below and should be consistent between builds.
-You can use this to determine if new objects show up or disappear between builds, for example.
+The ID is a hash based on the `ref` and `@spider` fields and should be consistent between builds.
+You might use this to determine if new objects show up or disappear between builds.

 ## Geometry

 In most cases, the feature will include a `geometry` field following [the GeoJSON spec](https://tools.ietf.org/html/rfc7946#section-3.1).
 There are some spiders that aren't able to recover a position from the venue's website.
-In those cases, the geometry is not included and only the properties are included.
+In those cases, the geometry is set to `null` and only the properties are included.

 Although it's not supported at the time of this writing, we hope to include a geocoding step in the pipeline so that these feature will get a position added.